Earth Optimism: Influential individuals

-Steve Monfort is the Director of the Smithsonian National Zoo and Conservation Biology Institute.
-Monfort oversees daily operations at the organization's facility.
-One of the facilities is located in Front Royal, Virginia, and consists of 3,200 acres; a second facility is located in Washington D.C. and it consists of 163 acres.
+Steve Monfort is the former Director of the Smithsonian National Zoo and Conservation Biology Institute.
 Monfort is one of the co-founders of the Smithsonian-Mason School of Conservation, which puts George Mason University students in an interdisciplinary, conservation-focused learning environment.
-Monfort is a professor at George Mason, as well as the Chair of the Asian Wild Horse Species Survival Plan.
-Monfort is also the CO-founder and board chair of the Sahara Conservation Fund.
+Monfort is also the Co-founder and board chair of the Sahara Conservation Fund.
 Monfort is involved in many other conservation groups and organizations.
 He has published over 100 scientific papers addressing the discipline of reproductive biology.
 He has helped to pioneer non-invasive endocrine monitoring techniques currently being used to assess and evaluate the reproductive status and well-being of wildlife in zoos.
-While he is still the director of the Smithsonian organization, he is responsible for the education programs, any ticketed events put on by the friends of the national zoo.
-The Friends of the national zoo are the nonprofit partners and memberships organizations.